 Epicatechin – The reason dark chocolate rules

-Finally, epicatechin, a flavonol from chocolate, started to hit the anabolic world, and is sure to take off in 2015 due to the more strict banning of prohormones via DASCA (discussed below).
+Finally, epicatechin, a flavonol from chocolate, started to hit the muscle-building world, and is sure to take off in 2015 due to more strict anabolic laws (discussed below).
 Products such as Myokem’s Magnitropin have reviewed quite well, but Magnitropin also contains some other ingredients that may confound results as opposed to taking epicatechin alone.

 If anything, we’ve learned that eating 85% dark chocolate is indeed awesome.
 We have a separate article coming out on Epicatechin within a week, and you’ll see why then.